 Sliabh Gullion, Knowth,

-and possibly Corn Hill in Longford are associated with the Hag, as are
+and Carn Hill in Longford are all associated with the Cailleach, as are

 the caves and cairn of Kesh Corran to the south.
-The local Hag in Sligo was Garavogue, after whom the Sligo river, which is the shortest in Ireland, is named.
-The local folklore has the Hag living on the mountain with the mad king Sweeney.
+The local Cailleach in Sligo was Garavogue, after whom the Sligo river, which is the shortest in Ireland, is named.
+The local folklore has the Garavogue living on the mountain with the mad king Sweeney.
 The dark

-mountain lake, Lough Dá Gé got its name from a time when
+mountain lake, Lough Dá Gé, is said to have got its name from the time when

-they both transformed themselves into geese and dived to the bottom of
+Sweeney and the garavogue transformed themselves into geese and competed in a dive to seek the bottom of